ctwayen/GNN-Points-Cloud/README.md

    Besides training your own models, we also offered few trained models.
 You could check notebooks/Analyzing results to see our training results for different hyperparamters setting.
 You could also check how to use a trained_model there.

+   You could also check the data augmentation's effects on models in the notebook/analyzing resistence file

+   You could check how pooling layer affect result in the notebook/analyzing pooling file

 Author: @Xinrui Zhan.If you find any bug, contact me through the email: ctwayen@outlook.com